 This major often appeals to the student who enjoys the business side of the apparel industry.
 As well as courses in retail buying, visual display, and other merchandising courses, students take coursework in business administration, economics and art.

 Apparel merchandising students often minor in business or communications.

-Apparel design minors complete six designated apparel design and merchandising courses.
+Apparel design minors complete seven designated apparel design and merchandising courses.
 This course sequence provides a solid overview of apparel structure and design.

 Apparel merchandising minors complete four apparel design and merchandising courses, plus two designated business administration courses and one economics course.

 At Dominican, we pride ourselves on graduating well-rounded individuals.
 Our students are encouraged to tailor their studies to their interests.
 For many, that means choosing a minor that complements their major work.
 Following are some options to consider: